ONLINE HELP

 3. If the application has not been generated, the application generation wizard will automatically start.

-4. The application is copied onto the device and it is run.
+4. The application is copied to the device and is then run.

 For more details, see: